Skip to content

 Look for:

-• Electricity spikes
+• Unexplained electricity spikes

-• AC runs non-stop
+• The AC constantly running non-stop

-• Doesn’t cool as well as before
+• It simply doesn’t cool anywhere near as well as it used to

 6. Low Airflow on the Gold Coast